JMariadlcs/nfts-full-repo/README.md

 This is a repo about NFTs.
 This repo is similar to the [NFT-dynamic-fully-on-chain](https://github.com/JMariadlcs/NFT-dynamic-fully-on-chain) and [NFT-IPFS-VRF](https://github.com/JMariadlcs/NFT-IPFS-VRF) repos but all together and much complete.
 Testing is done in this repo.

-Altough this repo is a similar implementation of the other 2 mentioned repos, this one is more structurated, is constructed in such a way that can be deployed on different chains automatically and testing is done.
+Altough this repo is a similar implementation of the other 2 mentioned repos, this one is more structurated, is constructed in such a way that can be deployed on different chains automatically and testing is done and [pinata](https://www.pinata.cloud/) is used to host NFT Uris.

 This is a workshop from Patrick Alpha's FFC couse.